snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 2. The out of the box option is to use the `snowplow-ecommerce` data model's `snowplow_ecommerce_transaction_interactions` table which will generate the `transaction_revenue` field needed to calculate the total revenue from conversions.
 For more details on how to achieve this check out the [Ecommerce accelerator](https://docs.snowplow.io/accelerators/ecommerce).

+3. For the sake of simplicity, if you use the sample data as a data source all you need to do is set `snowplow__conversions_source: 'atomic.sample_events_attribution'` in your dbt_project.yml as it comes with a `tr_total` field with the revenue data.

 ***

 You only need to set the variables for those that differ from the default.